BigToyBox/Sovol-SV05-Customized/README.md

  1. Follow Step 9 of the Sovol manual to make all of the electrical connections
  2. Plug the BTT pi into the Sovol control box using a USB cable
  3. Connect 24v power from the control box to the pi
+ 4. Install two wire clamps on the right rear vertical post to hold the extruder wire loom in place.
+Be sure to allow enough slack when the extruder travels to the front left corner.

 ## Optional Tool Tray